near/docs/docs/3.tutorials/near-components/blog-posts.md

 ---
 import {CodeTabs, Language, Github} from "@site/src/components/codetabs"

-The Blog post components enable your gateway to promote regular social posts into fully fledged blog posts.
+The Blog post components enable your gateway to promote regular Near Social posts into fully fledged blog posts.
 In this article you'll learn how to set up the required components so you can define a custom URL to show a clean feed of blog posts.

 ## Setup